 Revenues.
 Revenues increased approximately \$1.9 million, or 10.2%, to \$20.1 million for 2004 from approximately \$18.2 million for 2003.
 Revenues for 2004 consisted of \$14.0 million for HCO and \$6.1 million for PMD.
 In 2003, revenues consisted of \$12.0 million for HCO and \$6.2 million for PMD.
-HCO revenue increases over 2003 resulted from growth in our core product, the Internet-based HLC, content maintenance services and Competency Compass TM product revenues, while revenues associated with our installed learning management products declined as anticipated because of the transition of customers to our Internet-based HLC product.
+HCO revenue increases over 2003 resulted from growth in the Internet-based HLC, content maintenance services and Competency Compass TM product revenues, while revenues associated with our installed learning management products declined resulting from our transition of customers to our Internet-based HLC product.
 Revenues associated with add-on courseware subscriptions also declined slightly.
 PMD revenues experienced modest declines during 2004, primarily resulting from lower live event revenues, which were partially offset by increases in revenues from sales of content development services.

 The Internet-based HLC subscriber base increased approximately 35% during 2004, from approximately 770,000 fully implemented subscribers at the end of 2003, to approximately 1,040,000 fully implemented subscribers at the end of 2004.
 This increase contributed to a \$2.1 million increase in HCO revenues, while content maintenance service revenues increased \$340,000, and Competency Compass TM product revenues increased \$150,000.
 These HCO revenue increases were partially offset by slight declines in add-on courseware subscription revenues.
-Revenues from maintenance and support fees associated with our installed learning management products also declined, as expected, by \$550,000.
-This decline is consistent with our planned transition of these customers to our Internet-based learning platform.
-We expect revenues from our installed learning management products to continue to decline during 2005, as we continue to focus on transitioning the customers using these products to our Internet-based learning platform.
-We expect revenues from our Internet-based HLC, our Competency Compass TM product and add-on courseware to increase during 2005.
+Revenues from maintenance and support fees associated with our installed learning management products also declined by \$550,000.

 The PMD unit experienced a modest decline in revenues during 2004.
 Revenues from the sales of our online training and content development services increased \$130,000 during 2004.
 This revenue increase was offset by a \$290,000 decline in live event revenues, in part related to the pharmaceutical and medical device industry's cautious response to compliance guidelines issued by the OIG and AdvaMed, which were effective January 1, 2004.
 These guidelines placed additional regulations on the funding of educational programs.
-We expect that revenues from our live event services and content development services will increase during 2005.
-We also expect HospitalDirect ^R, which was launched during the third quarter of 2003, to generate increased revenues during 2005.

-During 2004, 62.1% of revenues were derived from our Internet-based learning products, 18.9% from live event development services, 11.1% from content development services, 5.2% from our installed learning management products and 2.7% from other products.
+During 2004, 65.2% of revenues were derived from our Internet-based learning products, 18.9% from live event development services, 10.7% from content development services, and 5.2% from our installed learning management products.
 During 2003, 57.2% of revenues were derived from our Internet-based learning products, 22.5% from live event development services, 11.5% from content development services and 8.8% from our installed learning management products.

-Cost of Revenues.
+Cost of Revenues (excluding depreciation and amortization).
 Cost of revenues increased approximately \$1.0 million, or 16.1%, to \$7.3 million for 2004 from approximately \$6.3 million for 2003.
 During 2004, we experienced increased personnel expenses, incremental costs associated with increased content maintenance and content development revenues, and increased royalties paid by us associated with add-on courseware subscriptions and Competency Compass TM revenues.
-Most of the personnel expense increase is associated with our Competency Compass TM and HospitalDirect R solutions, which were reflected in product development expenses in 2003.
-Now that both products are being offered to customers, these personnel costs were included in cost of revenues in 2004.
+Most of the personnel expense increase is associated with our Competency Compass TM and HospitalDirect solutions, which were reflected in product development expenses in 2003, and were reflected in cost of revenues for 2004 because both products were being offered to customers in 2004.
 Cost of revenues as a percentage of revenues increased to 36.3% for 2004 from 34.4% for 2003.
 This increase as a percentage of revenues resulted from increased personnel expenses and the change in revenue components discussed above.